Toward A Reconfigurable Quantum Network Enabled by a Broadband Entangled Source: Abstract

 \section{Abstract}

-A reconfigurable, multi-party quantum key distribution scheme is experimentally demonstrated by utilizing a poled fiber-based source of broadband polarization-entangled photon pairs and dense wavelength-division multiplexing (DWDM).
-The large bandwidth ($>$ 90 nm centered about 1555 nm) and highly spectrally-correlated nature of the entangled source is exploited to allow for the generation of more than 25 frequency-conjugate entangled pairs when aligned to the standard 200-GHz ITU grid.
-Such a network can serve more than 50 users simultaneously, allowing any one user on the network to establish a QKD link with any other user through wavelength-selective switching.
-The entangled pairs are delivered over 40 km of actual fiber (equivalent to 120 km of fiber based on channel-loss experienced), and a secure key rate of more than 20 bits/s per bi-party is observed.
+We present a \redline{proof-of-principle} experimental demonstration of a reconfigurable entanglement distribution scheme utilizing a poled fiber-based source of broadband polarization-entangled photon pairs and dense wavelength-division multiplexing (DWDM).
+The large bandwidth (> 90 nm centered about 1555 nm) and highly spectrally-correlated nature of the entangled source can be exploited to allow for the generation of more than 25 frequency-conjugate entangled pairs when aligned to the standard 200-GHz ITU grid.
+In this work, 3 frequency-conjugate entangled pairs are used to demonstrate quantum key distribution (QKD), with wavelength-selective switching done manually.
+The entangled pairs are delivered over 40 km of actual fiber, and an estimated secure key rate of up to 20 bits/s per bi-party is obtained.